 This is ThinkAdvisor’s annual version of the Advisors Who Serve(d) compilation, and this year we highlight the stories, told in their own words, of 14 veterans in the advisory world.
-You may recognizing some of the advisors as they were also on Memorial Day’s version; for this version we added three new advisors.
+You may recognize some of the advisors as they were also on Memorial Day’s version; for this version we added three new advisors.

 Advisors Who Serve(d) is just that: Financial advisors who have served or are serving in the military.
 Each of our compilations have debuted over Memorial Day weekend and been repeated on July 4th and Veterans Day.
 ThinkAdvisor understands that Memorial Day is meant for those who have died in battle serving in the military not just for anyone who has served, which is Veterans Day, or for those actively serving, Armed Forces Day.

 ThinkAdvisor initially chose Memorial Day because it’s when most Americans focus on the military and therefore would give the extra attention to what we feel is an important compilation of stories.

 (Check out our Advisors Who Serve(d) page to read stories by advisors from previous years.)